oldpatricka/vagrant-xhyve/README.md

 `rsync` (if available) to uni-directionally sync the folder to the remote machine over SSH.

+## Using Docker's HyperKit Fork of Xhyve

+Docker has a very nice port of Xhyve called [HyperKit](https://github.com/docker/hyperkit).
+It has some interesting features like better stability and qcow support (which this provider can't use yet).

+If you want to try it out, either install hyperkit directly, or you can use the version bundled with [Docker for Mac](https://docs.docker.com/engine/installation/mac/).
+The path to the binary is `/Applications/Docker.app/Contents/MacOS/com.docker.hyperkit`.
+See the configuration section above for how to use this with the `xhyve_binary` option.

 ## Questions

 Q. Should I use this for my work?